Shopify/Klint/docusaurus/docs/3-functions/drawing/rectangle.md

 ```

 ## Notes
-- Rectangle position depends on the rectangle origin setting (corner or center)
 - Default origin is "corner" (top-left), can be changed with `K.setRectOrigin("center")`
-- If width and height are equal, it will draw a square
+- If width and height are equal or the height is not provided, it will draw a square
-- For rounded corners, use `K.roundedRectangle()` instead
+- For rounded corners, use `K.roundedRectangle()`
-- For better performance, reuse rectangles by changing properties rather than creating new ones
-- For a rectangle without fill, use `K.noFill()` before drawing